Würtz Schmidt wins 6th stage; Tadej Pogačar keeps Tirreno lead

-LIDO DI FERMO, Italy (AP) Breakaway rider Mads Würtz Schmidt won a five-man sprint to take the sixth and penultimate stage of the Tirreno-Adriatico race Monday, and the overall lead of Tour de France champion Tadej Pogačar remained unchanged.
+LIDO DI FERMO, Italy — Breakaway rider Mads Würtz Schmidt won a five-man sprint to take the sixth and penultimate stage of the Tirreno-Adriatico and the overall lead of Tour de France champion Tadej Pogačar remained unchanged.

 It was the first World Tour victory for the 26-year-old Würtz Schmidt, a Dane who won the world championship time trial at both the junior and under-23 levels.